KonzelmannJonas/pandemic_simualtion/README.md

 The corona_simulation used is not my work.
 It can be found at the following location: https://github.com/paulvangentcom/python_corona_simulation.

-As I am still new to the world of programming, the programs i wrote are quite messy and the structure of whole work can be confusing.
+As I am still new to the world of programming, the programs i wrote are quite messy and the structure of the whole work can be confusing.
 Do not hesitate to ask me if something is not understandable.

-The Matura paper can be found in the school library in Switzerland or can be sent as a PDF on demand.
+The Matura paper can be found in the school library of the Kantonsschule Zürich Nord in Switzerland or can be sent as a PDF on demand.